[Sir Edward Leigh in the Chair]

 In those circumstances, the defendants probably ought not to have been sentenced to an IPP in the first place, but to a life sentence.
 If that is the case, the correct thing is to put that right rather than continue with the fiction that they are on an IPP with a tariff that they have long since superseded.

 My hon.
 Friend is absolutely right.
-His experience at the criminal Bar leads him to the same conclusion as it leads me.
+His experience at the criminal Bar leads him to the same conclusion as mine leads me to.
 Given that the situation is unacceptable for the reasons that have been highlighted by the right hon.
-Member for Delyn, and highlight in detailed by my hon.
-Friend the Member for Banbury (Victoria Prentis) and fellow Select Committee member, it is unacceptable that we should leave a situation in which some people are in limbo.
+Member for Delyn, and highlighted in detail by my hon.
+Friend the Member for Banbury (Victoria Prentis), my fellow Select Committee member, it is unacceptable that we should leave a situation in which some people are in limbo.

 One such case was illustrated in our Select Committee report in evidence from the sister of an IPP prisoner who died after a self-harm incident in prison.
 That individual

 “often found himself in prisons that did not offer the specific type of rehabilitation he needed with no support or guidance on how to move to a prison that offered them.
 If there ever was a ray of hope with regards to this it was often lost owing to the lack of feedback on progress, the resource being changed or even closed down.”